 How many projects and tasks do you use Workep for?

 Right now we have 20 projects, each of which represents a different client.
 Within those projects, we create up to 15 tasks every week.
 I would say that we create 200-250 tasks in Workep each week for the whole organization.

 Can you tell us how a specific project has benefited from Workep?

 To be honest, most projects go the same in Workep, and we have the same results, habits, and processes.
 All of our projects benefit from having the information centralized in one place and shared with everyone.
 Another benefit is that we can create multiple teams so we can assign only the relevant projects and tasks to those teams.
 That way, I only get the information that is important to me, and I don’t have to see what is going on with projects that I am not working on.

 Do you have any good stories about using Workep?

 I think the best story I have is about how surprised I was when I realized the person helping me through support was one of the founders.
 Instead of just telling me what to do, he even had me share my screen with him, and walked me through my problem step-by-step to solve it.
 I thought, “this is support!”

-“Workep has facilitated the following of marketing projects by centralizing all of the information in one place, which, with the G Suite integration, has made us into a more efficient team.” - Alejandro Florez, Bonsai Crea
+“Workep has facilitated the monitoring of marketing projects by centralizing all of the information in one place, which, with the G Suite integration, has made us into a more efficient team.” - Alejandro Florez, Bonsai Crea